Aunt Vadge: urethral problems, bladder problems, no diagnosis for lump

 Dear Aunt Vadge,

-I have been having UTIs for few years on and off.
-But 10 months back, I noticed a lump growing just below the urethral opening, and now it is covering the urethral opening.
-The opening is still there, but this protruding lump covers it.
-It is below the urethral opening and above the vaginal opening, making the vaginal opening even smaller.
+I’ve been having UTIs on and off for a few years.
+But 10 months ago I noticed a lump growing just below the urethral opening, and now it covers it.
+The opening is still there, but this protruding lump sits over it – below the urethra and above the vaginal opening, making the vaginal opening even smaller.

-The main problem is that when I urinate, I have this very, very sharp pain like something is tearing inside.
-I went to the urologist, had blood test, culture, cystoscopy, MRI and also urethral dilation.
-At first I also had a problem where I couldn’t empty my bladder completely and I have to push urine out.
+The main problem is a very, very sharp pain when I urinate, like something is tearing inside.
+I saw a urologist and had a blood test, culture, cystoscopy, MRI and urethral dilation.
+At first I also couldn’t empty my bladder completely and had to push urine out.

-So the urologist diagnosed it as DSD and gave me pelvic muscle relaxers.
-And when I asked him about this lump, he said it’s nothing to worry about.
-At present, I can empty my bladder to an extent, that’s not a problem now.
-But this lump has got bigger and it is causing problem.
+The urologist diagnosed DSD and gave me pelvic muscle relaxers.
+When I asked about the lump, he said it’s nothing to worry about.
+I can empty my bladder to an extent now, but the lump has got bigger and is causing problems.

-• Before 10 months – it has got worse
+• Over 10 months it has got worse.

-• The urologist diagnosed it as DSD and gave me pelvic muscle relaxers, the lump still exists
+• The urologist diagnosed DSD and gave me pelvic muscle relaxers; the lump still exists.

-• Pain is very SHARP and lingers for a while even after urination also have pelvic area pain, just below urethral opening, I think stress triggers it more and the lump gets hard and very painful.
+• The pain is very sharp and lingers a while even after urinating, with pelvic pain just below the urethral opening.
+Stress seems to trigger it more, and the lump gets hard and very painful.

-• Pink same as the area around, size of a small pea, covering urethral opening, below urethral opening, hard, even harder when I urinate
+• Pink, same as the area around it, about the size of a small pea, hard, and even harder when I urinate.

-• Sometimes when the urination is not painful, the lump is not as hard as usual
+• Sometimes when urinating isn’t painful, the lump isn’t as hard.

-It makes urination painful so I avoid going to the bathroom sometimes, and I fear it would affect my kidney, till now I am searching for answers online.
-But I had no luck – I found some people’s questions about this on some forums, but no answer.
-I would really like to get an idea of what this is.
+It makes urinating painful, so I sometimes avoid going to the bathroom, and I’m scared it will affect my kidneys.
+I’ve been searching online for months with no luck – I found other people asking about this on forums, but no answers.
+I’d really like some idea of what this is.

 Sincerely,